MjSlk/Pearson/README.md

 The data on which we test this approach are the density field of the fiducial cosmological model computed from Quijote N-Body simulations (https://quijote-simulations.readthedocs.io/)

+Dependencies

+The project was developed with the following library versions.
+Running with other versions may crash or produce incorrect results.

+    Python 3.8.10
+    numpy==1.19.5
+    matplotlib==4.0